Recipe for Homemade Pecan Sandies

 Prepare the Cookie Dough

-In a large mixing bowl, cream together the butter, vegetable oil, granulated sugar, and powdered sugar.
+In a large mixing bowl, cream together the room temperature butter, vegetable oil, granulated sugar, and powdered sugar.
 Beat in the large egg and then the extracts.

 The first time I just used vanilla extract, but the cookies seemed to be missing something.
 The next time I added in butter extract, which made the difference.
 This addition received a thumbs up from my middle daughter–who also loves Pecan Sandies!